dmcable/spacexr/documentation/README.md

 ### Creating a RCTD object

-Both RCTD and RCTDE require the construction of an `RCTD` object.
+Both RCTD and GLAMDE require the construction of an `RCTD` object.
 In order to construct an RCTD object, you should use the `create.RCTD`
 function: